openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Whenever TLS is used, a TLS server certificate check MUST be performed, per [@!RFC6125].

+## Protecting the Access Token

+Access Tokens represent End-User authorization and consent to issue certain Credential(s).
+Long-lived Access Tokens giving access to Credentials MUST not be issued unless sender-constrained.
+Access Tokens with lifetimes longer than 5 minutes are, in general, considered long lived.

+To sender-constrain Access Tokens, see the recommendations in Section 4.10.1 in [@!I-D.ietf-oauth-security-topics].
+If Bearer Access Tokens are stored by the Wallet, they MUST be stored in a secure manner, for example, encrypted using a key stored in a protected key store.

 # Implementation Considerations

 ## Claim-based Binding of the Credential to the End-User possessing the Credential {#claim-based-binding}